-Family firms is among the oldest forms of business, they carry the weight of economic wealth creation in worldwide economies.
-It accounts for businesses run by family is more than 85% of all firms in OECD (Organization for Economic Cooperation and Development) countries (Gulzar & Wang, 2010).
-In Europe Family businesses represent 60% to 70% of all Small and Medium Enterprises (SMEs), and contribute between 45% and 65% to the continent's gross national product (GNP) (Maas & Diederichs, 2007).
-In Taiwan, the SME family enterprise accounts for more than 98.5% of companies, 80% of employment and 47% of the total economy (Pan et al., 2005).
-Khan & Khalique (2014) announced SMEs are the form a fundamental part of the economies, comprising up to 98% of total establishments and create over 65% of employment and contribute production of half of the gross domestic products.
+The family business is among the oldest forms of business.
+Additionally, it accounts for businesses run by family is more than 85% of all firms in OECD (Organization for Economic Cooperation and Development) countries (Gulzar & Wang, 2010, p.
+124).
+In European Family Businesses (EFB) represents 60~70% of all Small and Medium Enterprises (SMEs), and contributes between 45~65% to the continent's gross national product (GNP) (Maas & Diederichs, 2007).
+In Taiwan, SME family enterprises account for more than 98.5% of companies, 80% of employment and 47% of the total economy.
+Khan & Khalique (2014, p.
+38) announce that SMEs are the form a fundamental part of the economies, comprising up to 98% of total establishments and create over 65% of employment and contribute production of half of the gross domestic products.
 SME family businesses are the motor for most capitalist economies and their survival is vital to global wealth.

 Taiwan is one of the highly developed free-market countries in Asia where economic growth is driven by family-owned business.
-However, despite the importance of SME family business, less than 30% of SME family firms survive into the second generation of family ownership, and only 15% transfer to the third generations (Ward, 1987; Kets & Vries, 1993; Matthews et al., 1999, MassMutual, 2002).
+However, despite the importance of SME family business, less than 30% of SME family firms survive into the second generation of family ownership, and only 15% transfer to the third generations (Cater III & Kidwell, 2014).
 It is believed one of the most influential factors for the low survival rate of family businesses is the problem of family business succession.
 The main reasons of the high failure rate among family businesses succession is inability to accomplish the complex and highly sensitive process of ownership and management succession from one generation to the next.
-This is particularly true at the time of first transition pass the authority to the next (Corbetta & Montemerlo, 1998; Leach, 1994; Magretta, 1998; Pilversack & Scharf, 1994; Weinstein, 1999).
+This is particularly true at the time of first transition pass the authority to the next (Corbetta & Montemerlo, 1998; Pilversack & Scharf, 1994).

-Focusing on the founder or owner-manager and passing ownership of control to the successor is considered as the traditional approach of understanding succession in family businesses (File & Prince, 1996; Brown & Coverley, 1999; Stavros, 1999; Shepherd & Zacharakis, 2000).
-Some might claim the centrality of the owner-manager is considered as one of the main causes of failure, since the founder could make it difficult for the successors to take over effectively (Feltham et al., 2005).
-Others claim the commitment, willingness, personal needs and motivation of a successor are the most significant influences in the process of family business succession (De Massis et al., 2008; Georgiou & Vrontis, 2013; Pyromalis & Vozikis, 2009; Sharma & Rao, 2000).
-Along with above researchers, we argue that succession should be viewed from the perspectives of both role players (Sharma, 1997; McConaughy & Philips, 1999; Sharma, Chua & Chrisman, 2000; Venter, 2003).
+Focusing on the founder or owner-manager and passing ownership of control to the successor is considered as the traditional approach of understanding succession in family businesses (File & Prince, 1996; Brown & Coverley, 1999; Shepherd & Zacharakis, 2000).
+Some might claim the centrality of the owner-manager is considered as one of the main causes of failure, since the founder could make it difficult for the successors to take over effectively (Feltham, et al. 2005).
+Others claim the commitment, willingness, personal needs and motivation of a successor are the most significant influences in the process of family business succession (De Massis, et al. 2008; Georgiou & Vrontis, 2013; Pyromalis & Vozikis, 2009; Sharma & Rao, 2000).
+Along with above researchers, we argue that succession should be viewed from the perspectives of both role players (Sharma, Chrisman, & Chua, 2003).

 Tirdasari & Dhewanto (2012) indicate where the number of respondents does not reach such a volume as in quantitative research due to a deeper analysis of in-depth interviewee.
-This study has engaged in qualitative research and is different from previous researches, by breaks through the blind spots of interview difficulties with family businesses entrepreneurs.
+This study has engaged in qualitative research and is different from previous researches, through breaking the blind spots of interview difficulties with family businesses entrepreneurs.
 As can be observed in figure 1, the research flow chart have illustrate the research design.
 Four pairs of SME family business founders and successor from different business sectors assigned to provide personal experience.
 Precise ideas would provide to assist future researcher practically understand how the incumbent and his offspring could interact and improved the succession process.
 This research also provides a great reference to entrepreneurs who are implementing the corporate succession procedure to avoid mistakes and increase the possibility of success in succession.
 Figure 1 shows this research flow chart.

-Figure1: Research flow chart
+Figure 1: Research flow chart